Latest Version 103.7.4 Release Notes

 - Distributed Polling Architecture: Enigma Central <-> Enigma Remotes.
 Single pane of glass.
 Suitable for very large distributed deployments with overlapping private IP ranges.
 Scales to over 100,000 nodes and 50,000,000 ports.

-- Network Performance Monitor:
+Custom SLA and Alarm Delay Templates. - Network Performance Monitor:

 - CPU Utilization